Panama Canal Zone: Citizenship

 The Canal Zone Courthouse was the site of the Canal Zone District Court which existed from 1914 until 1982.

 The treaty with Panama made no mention of the nationality status of the native inhabitants of the Zone.
 Pursuant to the principles of international law, they became non-citizen U.S. nationals unless they elected to retain their previous nationality.
 Children of non-citizen U.S. nationals generally acquired the status of their parents.

 For most nationality purposes under U.S. federal law, the Canal Zone was considered to be foreign territory and the status persons acquired at birth was governed by Sec.
 1993 of the Revised Statutes of the United States (Act of February 10, 1855, 10 Stat.
 604), which granted them statutory U.S. citizenship at birth but only if their fathers were, at the time of the child's birth, U.S. citizens who had previously resided in the United States.
 In 1934, the law was amended to allow for citizenship to be acquired at birth through either parent if the parent was a U.S. citizen who had previously resided in the United States.
 In 1937, a new law (Act of August 4, 1937, 50 Stat.
 558) was enacted to provide for U.S. citizenship to persons born in the Canal Zone (since 1904) to a U.S. citizen parent without that parent needing to have been previously resident in the United States.
 The law is now codified under title 8, section 1403.
 It not only grants statutory and declaratory born citizenship to those born in the Canal Zone after February 26, 1904, of at least one U.S. citizen parent, but also does so retroactively for all children born of at least one U.S. citizen in the Canal Zone before the law's enactment.

+Children who born in the Canal Zone to parents who weren't U.S. Citizens or U.S. Nationals would become Panamanian citizens.
+Anyone born in the Canal Zone to parents who were Citizens or Nationals could choose between American or Panamanian citizenship but not both as Dual Citizenship is banned by Panama's Constitution.

 When John McCain, born in the Zone in 1936 to U.S. parents, became the 2008 Republican Party presidential nominee, there was minor debate over whether he met the presidency's "natural-born Citizen" requirement.
 The U.S. Senate passed a non-binding resolution that he did.